 -------- skip unchanged part ----------

-If the Security Indication IE is included in the PDU Session Resource Modification Info – SN terminated IE of the S-NODE MODIFICATION REQUEST message, the S-NG-RAN node shall, if supported, replace any existing security indication, and enable/disable ciphering or integrity protection as specified in TS 38.331 [10], for the concerned PDU session, and the S-NG-RAN node shall include the Security Result IE in the PDU Session Resource Modification Response Info – SN terminated IE.
+If the Security Indication IE is included in the PDU Session Resource Modification Info – SN terminated IE of the S-NODE MODIFICATION REQUEST message, the S-NG-RAN node shall, if supported, replace any existing security indication, and enable/disable ciphering or integrity protection as specified in TS 38.331 [10], for the concerned PDU session, and the S-NG-RAN node shall include the Security Result IE in the PDU Session Resource Modification Response Info – SN terminated IE. If either the S-NG-RAN node or the M-NG-RAN node is an ng-eNB, the S-NG-RAN node shall behave as specified in TS 33.501 [28].